On SL(3,$\mathbb C$)-representations of the Whitehead link group: Decorated representations and the deformation variety

 \section{Decorated representations and the deformation variety}

 We are going to compute the dimension of the Zariski tangent space of $\chi_3(\pi)$ at $[\rho_0]$, in order to prove Proposition \ref{pr:upper-bound}.
 To this end, we will use a variation of the character variety -- called {\it decorated character variety} -- and a specific set of coordinates on it -- the {\it deformation variety}.
-The deformation variety is well-adapted to explicit computation.
+The deformation variety is well-adapted to explicit computations.
 The equations defining this variety may be reconstructed using SnapPy's command \texttt{gluing\_equations\_pgl} \cite{SnapPy}.

 The tools hereafter presented are suitable for character varieties with target group the quotient $\PGL(3,\C)$ rather than $\SL(3,\C)$.
 This will not be a problem, as we use these tools for computing local dimension around a point which belongs to both character varieties.
 Indeed, if $\rho$ is a representation of $\pi$ in $\SL(3,\C)$, the local dimensions at $[\rho]$ of the character varieties for $\SL(3,\C)$ and $\PGL(3,\C)$ are the same.
+As we explain afterwards, around a sufficiently generic representation the decorated representation variety is a ramified coveringof the character variety.
+So they share the same local dimension and computations can effectively be done at the level of the deformation variety.